3rd ANNUAL

 ROUNDTABLES: Implementing and managing public EV charging infrastructure

 Delegates will engage in interactive Tribes focused on sharing valuable insights and feedback across various EVI subsectors.
-Each roundtable discussion will run for 25 minutes, after which participants will rotate to a new group, enabling them to explore diverse perspectives and challenges.
 These dynamic sessions are designed to promote peer-to-peer learning, and encourage focused networking.

 EV COUNCILS – Preparing for V2G, Community Batteries, and EV Charging Partnerships